 Let’s get started

 The next thing to do will be going to the performer section and creating a shape within it.
-It’s going to start at zero and it’s going to ramp up to the max.
-Consequently, I am going to use this to negatively modulate the amplitude of the used oscillator (by dragging and dropping the cursor icon on the amp knob).
+It’s going to start at zero, and it’s going to ramp up to the max.
+Consequently, I am going to use this to negatively modulate the amplitude of the employed oscillator (by dragging and dropping the cursor icon on the amp knob).
 Now the rate knob of the performer section will control the duration of the oscillators envelope.
 It is important to remember that this gets rid of any popping clicks or noises at the end of the note.

 Finally, let’s move to the pitch modulation.
 I will use envelope one and two for this.
 In the first section, I will make an envelope curve which will be pretty quick.
 The second one will be a bit slower.
 I am going to use them to modulate the pitch of the oscillator negatively.
 First I will pull up oscillators pitch all the way to 64 and later push it down using this upward ramping envelope.